naseerahmed599/EnpromFinancePortal/POSTMAN_GUIDE.md

 ## Postman Collection JSON

-You can import this JSON into Postman:
+You can import this JSON into Postman (remember to replace placeholder values with your actual credentials):

 ```json
 {